mohamedsaif/ContosoShopManager/WalkthroughGuide/04-CognitiveServices-Face/README.md

 You can visit [Face Portal](https://azure.microsoft.com/en-us/services/cognitive-services/face/) to test and evaluate the different capabilities.

+# Employee Face Authentication

+Part of Cognitive Services Face APIs is [Face Verify](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f3039523a), which verify whether two faces belong to a same person or whether one face belongs to a person.

+Contoso Shop Manage app Biometric Authentication uses **Face Verify** to authenticate a live capture face image against a predefined list of employee faces.

+In order to achieve this scenario, some preparation work needs to be done.
+Face APIs have capabilities to store faces in a secure data store.

+In the below section we will provision and configure the required resources.

-## Azure Backend Setup
+# Azure Backend Setup

-You need to provision a dedicated Cognitive Service for Face APIs.
-This can be done easily by heading out to [Azure Portal](https://portal.azure.com) and click **Create New Service** then select Computer Vision - Face:
+First let's provision a dedicated Cognitive Service for Face APIs.

+This can be done easily by heading out to [Azure Portal](https://portal.azure.com) and click **Create New Service** then select **Computer Vision - Face**:

 ![face-azure](Assets/face-azure.png)